prasanthrangan/hyprdots/README.md

 ## HyprWorld

 Arch Linux Development for Hyprland, a project merging mature hyprland rice design and features.
 Focused on user productivity.<br>
 Walkthrough script offering detailed customisations on the way.
+Mostly built on the personal requirement of intergrating the knowledge from proffesionals have mastered strong setups and intergrate experince into the install process.
+The walkthrough script is overkill, letting you set and modify everything along the way.
+The code base will be deesigned soit fast to navigate also.

 Major blocker:<br>
 * Use 1) luks (password prompts at boot wit splash or 2) luks + secureboot (with merged password at bios no gui then splash)<br>
 * Use grub or secured-boot.

 **code / ideas used or modified from:**<br>